Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Introduction

-with a loss function $\cL$ for training the neural network, it becomes very difficult to pinpoint how a given layer influences the output $\bff$ (above, $\{\bx_{k, i}\}_{i=1}^{n_k}$ denotes the training examples in the $k$-th class, with label $\by_k$,\footnote{We often encode $\by_k$ as a $K$-dimensional one-hot vector with 1 in the $k$-th entry.} $N = n_1 + \cdots + n_K$ is the total number of training examples, $\lambda > 0$ is the weight decay parameter, and $\|\cdot\|$ throughout the paper is the $\ell_2$ norm).
+with a loss function $\cL$ for training the neural network, it becomes very difficult to pinpoint how a given layer influences the output $\bff$ (above, $\{\bx_{k, i}\}_{i=1}^{n_k}$ denotes the training examples in the $k$-th class, with label $\by_k$, $N = n_1 + \cdots + n_K$ is the total number of training examples, $\lambda > 0$ is the weight decay parameter, and $\|\cdot\|$ throughout the paper is the $\ell_2$ norm).
 Worse, this difficulty in analyzing deep learning models is compounded by an ever growing number of layers.

-Therefore, an attempt to develop a tractable and comprehensive theory for demystifying deep learning would presumably first need to simplify the interaction between a large number of layers.
-Following this intuition, in this paper we introduce the following optimization program as a \textit{surrogate} model for Program \eqref{eq:dl_opt} for unveiling quantitative patterns of deep neural networks:
+Therefore, any attempt to develop a tractable and comprehensive theory for demystifying deep learning would presumably first need to simplify the interaction between a large number of layers.
+Following this intuition, in this paper we introduce the following optimization program as a \textit{surrogate} model for \eqref{eq:dl_opt} with the goal of unveiling quantitative patterns of deep neural networks: